You are listening to the Sean Hannity Radio Show Podcast.

 And the only way to stop them is to send them a message.

-When you look at, for example, look at what the saber rattling of North Korea, and they you know, you got Kim Jong-un saying that there could be nuclear war at any moment.
+When you look at, for example, look at what the saber rattling in North Korea, and you got Kim Jong-un saying that there could be nuclear war at any moment.

-I mean, Obama thought that his red line actually caused uh Assad by Sher al Assad to get rid of his chemical weapons, that didn't work.
+I mean, Obama thought that his red line actually caused Assad by Shur al-Assad to get rid of his chemical weapons.

-Then you have the case where Bill Clinton was president at the time, and we played this tape on this radio program before, and he assured the American people after he gave Kim Jong il, Kim Jong-un's father, four billion dollars that they weren't gonna build nuclear weapons.
+Then you have the case where Bill Clinton was president at the time, and we played this tape on this radio program before, and he assured the American people after he gave Kim Jong-il, Kim Jong-un's father, $4 billion that they weren't going to build nuclear weapons.

 Even the New York Times at the time was skeptical of that.